Saint Library

 Born in Bethlehem

-Born in Bethlehem, Judea, according to ancient tradition; married Joachim of the Davidic lineage and settled in Nazareth.
+Born in Bethlehem, Judea, according to ancient tradition; married Joachim, a devout and prosperous man of Davidic lineage, and settled in Nazareth.

 c.1st cent.
 BC